A Guide to Tax Collector Bonds

-Tax collector bonds cover individuals who collect taxes for municipalities and other government agencies.
-This type of bond is used to guarantee hired and/or elected officials will perform their tax-collecting duties honestly.
+Tax collector bonds cover individuals who collect taxes for government agencies.
+This type of bond is used to guarantee hired or elected officials will perform their tax-collecting duties legally and ethically.
 The bond may also cover liability in the case of uncollected taxes.
-Don’t worry if you don’t know much about surety bonds.
 Our expert surety specialists have developed this guide to explain how tax collector bonding works.

 Pay A Low Rate For Your Bond.

-The premium you’ll pay depends on the amount of coverage you need, which varies by state and even county.
+The premium you’ll pay depends on the amount of coverage you need, which varies by state and sometimes county.
 These bond amounts can be quite high, even upwards of $100,000.
-Applicants with good credit will qualify for the best tax collector bond rates.
-In most cases, these applicants pay anywhere from 2-7% of the bond amount.
+However, applicants with good credit will qualify for the best tax collector bond rates ranging anywhere from 2-7% of the bond amount.
 This means that a standard $10,000 tax collector surety bond typically costs just $200-$700.
 Get your free, no-obligation price quote today!

 Enjoy Quick, Easy & Accurate Bonding.

 - Apply.
-Simply fill out our online contact form, and you’ll be contacted by an account manager within one business day.
-Your account manager will walk you through the application process and collect all necessary information.
+Simply fill out our online contact form and your account manager will contact you within 1 business day to walk you through the application process.